 Maybe you want to save your MNDCP account for a rainy day or as an inheritance for your heirs after your death.
 You're certainly free to do that.
 It may be a wise choice given the MNDCP's competitive fees and flexibility.
 Eventually, the IRS requires you to withdraw at least some of your savings each year.
-A Required Minimum Distribution (RMD) is the amount of money the IRS requires that you withdraw from your retirement accounts each calendar year beginning the year you reach age 72.
+A Required Minimum Distribution (RMD) is the amount of money the IRS requires that you withdraw from your retirement accounts each calendar year beginning the year you reach age 72 (age 701⁄2 if born before July 1, 1949).